Follow the steps below to create and use an Acquisition Form on your website:

 The following screenshot shows the Main Form:

-The following screenshot shows the Thank You UI:
+The following screenshot shows the Thank You UI layout:

 You can also insert custom fields in your acquisition forms with the help of the Drag & Drop editor tool.
 While editing, click on the email section of the acquisition form and click on Add Custom Fields.